 By intermittent fasting, you’ll be able to give your body a long break (14 hours, on average) from digestion that it can use for healing; you’ll also sleep during most of this time, so it won’t feel “hard,” and it will bring forth incredible results!

 Go to bed early and wake up early

-As just mentioned, the body heals most optimally if we go to sleep at 10pm.
-In Chinese Traditional Medicine, every organ has a designated time and during this time, supporting the organs with herbs/foods/rest is ideal!
+As just mentioned, the body heals most optimally if we go to sleep at 10 pm.
+In Chinese Traditional Medicine, every organ has a designated time and during this time, supporting the organs with herbs/food/rest is ideal!